apache/couchdb-documentation/src/config/query-servers.rst

         [native_query_servers]
         erlang = {couch_native_process, start_link, []}

     To see these changes you will also need to restart the server.
-To test out using :ref:`Erlang views <query-server/erlang>`, visit the `Futon` admin interface, create a new database and open a temporary view.
-You should now be able to select ``erlang`` from the language drop-down.

     Let's try an example of map/reduce functions which count the total documents at each number of revisions (there are x many documents at version "1", and y documents at "2"... etc).
-Add a few documents to the database, then enter the following functions as a temporary view:
+Add a few documents to the database, then enter the following functions as a view:

     .. code-block:: erlang